-- i.
-The microbiological analysis revealed that the cow-milk cheese samples were all fit for consumption at all the HTD. - ii.
-The microbial analysis revealed that there was Coliform in cow-milk cheese samples. $C{25}$ (moringa seed paste coagulated cheese at 15 minutes of heat treatment) has the highest Coliform of $1.6 \times 10^3$ cfu/g which is within the permissible limit of consumption.

-- iii. $B{15}$ (tamarind pulp coagulated cheese at 15 minutes of heat treatment) and $C{20}$ have yeast and mould bacteria of $<1.0 \times 10^2$ cfu/g which are also within the permissible limit of consumption. - iv.
-Mesophylic bacteria was highest at $C{15}$ of $1.1 \times 10^4$ cfu/g which is within the permissible limit of consumption.
+From the study, the microbiological analysis revealed that the cow-milk cheese samples were all fit for consumption at all the HTD and there was Coliform in the cow-milk cheese samples.
+Hence, C25 (Moringa seed paste coagulated cheese at 15 minutes of heat treatment) has the highest Coliform of 1.6×10^3 cfu/g which is within the permissible limit of consumption while B15 (tamarind pulp coagulated cheese at 15 minutes of heat treatment) and C20 have yeast and mould bacteria of $<1.0 \times 10^2$ cfu/g which are within the permissible limit of consumption.
+Mesophylic bacteria was highest at C{15} of 1.1×10^4 cfu/g which is also within the permissible limit of consumption.